cjdbarlow/bedside-notebook/anaesthesia/regional/saphenous.md

-#Saphenous Nerve Block
-The saphenous nerve is the terminal sensory branch of the femoral nerve.
-Blockade:
-* Provides analgesia to variable strip of medial leg, foot, and ankle
-May also cause local motor block to vastus medialus.
+#Distal Femoral Triangle/Adductor Canal Block
+This is a block of the femoral nerve in the mid-thigh, which aims to achieve analgesia to the anterior knee and medial lower leg, whilst sparing the nerve to vastus medialis and therefore motor function of the quadriceps.

+##Indications
+Anaesthesia for lower leg surgery
 * May facilitate superficial procedures
 * Usually supplements a sciatic block when performing foot and ankle procedures

-##Indications
-Anaesthesia for lower leg in combination with sciatic nerve block.

 ##Contraindications
 * General contraindications: